-Southwest passengers grabbed woman nearly sucked out of plane's window
+Southwest passenger died after shattered window nearly sucked her out

 Objects flying out

 As the plane quickly descended, passengers close to the woman scrambled to hold her tight.
-Others plugged the gaping hole on the window with jackets and other objects, said Martinez, who was sitting two rows away from the woman.
+Others stuffed clothes and jackets into the gaping hole on the window, said Martinez, who was sitting two rows away from the woman.
 Those items got sucked out of the plane, too, he said.

 "We could feel the air from the outside coming in, and then we had smoke kind of coming in the window," Martinez said.